-If you want to minimize your red meat consumption but still want to enjoy the taste, then opting for ground turkey is your best bet.
+If you want to minimize your red meat consumption but still want to enjoy the taste of a burger, then opting for ground turkey is your best bet.
 It has better health benefits, contains less fat, and is pretty similar to cooking with traditional beef.

-Speaking of cooking, if you want to prepare ground turkey but don’t have a stove or don’t want to use it, then you’ve come to the right place!
-In this article, we’ll discuss how to cook a ground turkey without a stove.
-So let’s get started.
+Speaking of cooking, if you want to prepare ground turkey but don’t have a stove or don’t want to use it because you need to arrange better electrical grounding, for example, then you’ve come to the right place!

 How is Ground Turkey Different from Beef?